If you’re running a WordPress website, you’re using PHP whether you realize it or not.

 This is important: PHP versions eventually become obsolete.
 That means that if your web server is running an older version, and it turns out to have security vulnerabilities, there will be no fixes released for those issues.
 So by staying on an older version, you may be leaving your site unprotected.

-PHP 7, the latest version, offers significant speed and security improvements.
+PHP 7.3 offers significant speed and security improvements.

 PHP 7 was released almost three years ago now, so it’s past time to get your installation up to date.
-By upgrading to PHP 7, your site will gain in speed and usability, a huge advantage to your visitors, as well as becoming more secure.
+By upgrading to PHP 7.3 or 7.4 if your host offers it, your site will gain in speed and usability, a huge advantage to your visitors, as well as becoming more secure.
 This article has a good overview of the specifics about PHP 7’s improvements, if you are interested in the details.
 You can check out the speed improvements in chart form over on Zend’s site.
 PHP 7 is two to three times faster than PHP 5.

 How can I update my PHP version?